 4. Play Nice You Two

 From the outside looking in, you would think the marketing and sales team would be the best of friends.
 This, unfortunately, is not always the case; more times than not, these two teams are separated much more than they should be.
 You would think the ones creating all the content to get the customers coming in would be tight-knit with those who then talk to the customers so that it is a clear, concise message.
-This is what needs to happen moving forward, especially with content marketing.
+This is what needs to happen moving forward, especially with content marketing for sales.
 It has never been more critical to ensure the marketers are plugged in to what’s happening on the ground level so that the message can reiterate that.
 As well as the sales team know what messages are being sent out so that they understand what customers may say when approached and how to more effectively convert that lead.

 5. Do you take them as a Strategic Partner? …I do

 By utilizing strategic partnerships to leverage different aspects of the business to best appeal and serve customers, you will create a deeper understanding of what your customers need and want.
-Implementing content marketing strategies can be a compelling way for your sales team to operate more efficiently.
+Implementing content marketing for sales strategies can be a compelling way for your sales team to operate more efficiently.
 Still, for this to happen, they will have to buy into what you are doing and fully understand.

 6. Look Out Below